whatawhat/weather_dashboard/README.md

 - [Sources](#sources)

 ## Description
-This is an application that allows the user to input data for their team via the terminal and then an HTML file is generated.
+Enter a city and see the weather for the next 5 days.
+Search another city and watch the previous cities in the recent searches section.

 ## Technologies Used
 ```